lochot/wa-admin-api/README.md

 ### Steps :
+1. clone this repo
-1. cp .env.prod.template to .env
+2. cp .env.prod.template to .env
-2. edit .env
+3. edit .env
-3. fill .env with your own domain
+4. fill .env with your own domain
-4. run docker-compose up -d
+5. run docker-compose up -d
-5. enjoy !
+6. enjoy !

 **Be careful of new env for admin**
 YOUR_DEFAULT_MAP : (full url of the map)